R-Dson/llama-server-cli.py/README.md

 ## Installation

+0. Compile `llama-server` from [llama.cpp](https://github.com/ggerganov/llama.cpp).
+If compiling works, and you are using Nvidia CUDA, you can try using `llama-server-help-script/compile-llama-server.sh`.

 1. Place the `llama-server-cli.py` file in the same directory as your `llama-server` executable.

 2. Install the required Python packages: